 These issues can be complicated to navigate during the startup fundraising process.
 For this reason, a company could benefit from consulting a startup lawyer in the Austin, Houston, Dallas or San Antonio areas that has experience in helping clients through these and other rounds of startup fundraising.
 While a startup attorney is not required, it can take a lot of stress off entrepreneurs as they attempt to successfully chart a course through SEC and FINRA regulations without running afoul of these rules in a way that could prove costly.

-If you have any questions about crowdfunding, startup funding rounds, raising venture capital or angel investment or anything at all related to starting, growing and buying and selling businesses, give me a call at 512.888.9860.
+If you have any questions about crowdfunding, startup funding rounds, raising venture capital or angel investment or anything at all related to starting, growing and buying and selling businesses, please get in touch.

 Be Sure and Read Part 1 – Seed Funding & Series A Rounds – Raising Capital for Startups – Part 1